hoast/hoast-convert/README.md

 ### Parameters

-* `engine` **{Function}**: function that processes the content.
-The parameters are the file content and metadata.
-The metadata is the globally set metadata overridden with file's frontmatter.
-Frontmatter is only used if the [frontmatter module](https://github.com/hoast/hoast-frontmatter#readme) is used.
-This can be an asynchronous.
+* `engine` **{Function}**: function that processes the data and returns the new content.
+The parameters are the file path, file content, file frontmatter, and global metadata.
+The frontmatter is only used if the [frontmatter module](https://github.com/hoast/hoast-frontmatter#readme) is used.
+Do note this function can be an asynchronous.
 	* Required: `yes`
 * `extension` **{String}**: The new extension name if it needs to change.
 	* Required: `no`